exactly-once/Home/content/docs/idempotency-is-not-enough.md

 ## Introduction
-[Delivery guarantees](TODO: link-to-previous-post) of modern messaging infrastructures make it non-trivial to build roboust distributed systems.
+(Delivery guarantees)[TODO: link-to-previous-post] of modern messaging infrastructures make it non-trivial to build roboust distributed systems.
 This post goes through problems that system builders have to tackle and shows how idempotency can help.
 Not some generic idempotency though but quite a special flavour.

 ## Unboxing idempotency